[This article was first published in September 2021 and has been updated.]

 There are a number of additional resources available to homeowners who want to know how to keep themselves and their homes safe, and how to stay safe in the unlikely event of some large natural disaster.

-Our professional and insured junk removal and disposal team will call 15 to 30 minutes before we arrive at your home.
+Our professional and insured junk removal and disposal team will call 15 to 30 minutes before we arrive at your home or business.
 And, once we’re there, we’ll give you a free quote based on how much room your junk will take up in our truck or rental dumpster.

 You can make an appointment by booking online above or by calling 1.888.888.JUNK (5865).